ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/Model.rst

 *****************************************

 This chapter provides practical information on input files and parameters for the Noah-MP Land Surface Model (LSM).
-For background information on the Noah-MP LSM, see :numref:`Section %s <NoahMP>` of the Introduction.
+For background information on the Noah-MP LSM, see :numref:`Section %s <NoahMP>` of the Components chapter.

 .. _InputFiles: